 After beginning University, Emily found that the student lifestyle had caused her to gain weight.
 A combination of high-calorie foods and drinks lead to her gaining 4 stone, peaking at her top weight of 14 stone.

-Her part-time student job was in a pub.
-While the work kept her on her feet all day, her calorie intake from the food served in the pub (which staff could eat at a discount) far outran the calories she was burning there.
+Her part-time student job was in a pub, and while the work kept her on her feet all day, her calorie intake from the food served in the pub (which staff could eat at a discount) far outran the calories she was burning there.

-At home, she would skip breakfast and try to eat “healthy” processed foods with little thought to the genuine nutrition behind it.
+At home, she would skip breakfast and try to eat “healthy” processed foods with little thought to the genuine nutrition behind them.
 She also regularly drank café bought coffees filled with milk and sugar.
-Her social life impacted her diet, too.
-Going out in the evenings she would drink cocktails, fizzy mixers and juices – all of which were very high in calories and sugar.
+Her social life impacted her diet, too – going out in the evenings she would drink cocktails, fizzy mixers and juices – all of which were very high in calories and sugar.

 “It’s all about swapping the high sugar and fat foods for alternatives.
-I read up and started to get really savvy, so instead of going to the convenience store and spending £1 on a flapjack which I thought was healthy, I bought a box of 12 Myprotein flapjacks.
-I didn’t realise that the store bought flapjacks were actually really high in sugar and calories,”.
-In addition, she lowered her intake of drinks while out socialising, and traded her cocktails and juices for gin and tonics or vodka and soda.
-During the day, she swapped her high-calorie coffees for protein shakes to reduce her liquid calories and to give her muscles a boost post‐workout.
+I read up and started to get really savvy, so instead of going to the convenience store and spending £1 on a flapjack which I thought was healthy, I bought a box of 12 Protein Flapjacks from Myprotein.
+I didn’t realise that the store bought flapjacks were actually really high in sugar and calories.”

 Emily also decided to weigh her foods as she started out on her new nutrition plan.
 This helped her to get a true perspective on portions and calories.
 She knew she liked to be able to eat more, and so went for a high volume, low-calorie approach.

-Emily’s favourite swaps include trading a convenience store flapjack swapped for a Myprotein flapjack, a bacon and egg fry up swapped for Myprotein pancakes and a full fat milky cappuccino with whipped cream swapped for a Myprotein vanilla shake.
+Emily’s favourite swaps include trading a convenience store flapjack swapped for a Lean Flapjack, a bacon and egg fry up swapped for Myprotein pancakes and a full fat milky cappuccino with whipped cream swapped for a Impact Whey Protein vanilla shake.
 By incorporating simple swaps into your diet, it makes these healthy changes become habits that you do automatically rather than chores to endure each day.

 Weight Loss Exercises